DiamondLightSource/i22-bluesky/README.rst

 act as a repository in which development of said plans, stubs and behaviours may occur.

+The 'plans' package contains functions that describe a full operation which performs an experiment and captures data.
+The 'stubs' package contains modular partial instructions that may act as a building block for constructing plans.

 ============== ==============================================================
 PyPI           ``pip install i22-bluesky``
 Source code    https://github.com/DiamondLightSource/i22-bluesky